Hallie Eustace Miles: Writing

-Miles authored several works including Life's Orchestra, Life's Colours, The Ideal Home and Its Problems, The Cry of the Animals to their Human Friends, Story of the Coronation and Passing of King Edward VII, The Pilgrimage of the Cross, Economy in Wartime; Or, Health Without Meat, The Cry of the Desolate, Our Kitchen and The New Road.
+Miles's books included Life's Orchestra, Life's Colours, The Ideal Home and Its Problems, The Cry of the Animals to their Human Friends, Story of the Coronation and Passing of King Edward VII, The Pilgrimage of the Cross, Economy in Wartime; Or, Health Without Meat, The Cry of the Desolate, Our Kitchen, and The New Road.

-During World War I, Miles kept a diary focusing on her efforts to organise concerts in hospitals and recruitment centres, while reflecting on the war's impact on daily life and the presence of refugees.
+During World War I, Miles kept a diary about her work organising concerts in hospitals and recruitment centres, the effect of the war on daily life, and the presence of refugees in London.
 It was published in 1930 as Untold Tales of War-time London: A Personal Diary.
-It has been widely referenced in various historical studies and accounts of wartime London.
+The diary has been cited in studies of wartime Britain and women's writing during the First World War.

-In 1915, Miles published a vegetarian cookbook containing 160 recipes, titled Economy in Wartime; Or, Health Without Meat, which was later renamed Health Without Meat.
-The book promoted vegetarianism based on her husband's dietetic principles, advocating for balanced and economical meals, when meat was scarce.
-Miles emphasised the role of women in the "Army in the Kitchen" and the health benefits of consuming little or no meat, alongside hygienic practices.
-The Miles couple also participated in food education campaigns, offering cookery demonstrations.
-In the 1920s, the book was adapted to address peacetime concerns, particularly rising unemployment, and encouraged substituting meat-based meals with cheaper, healthier vegetarian options.
-Health Without Meat received praise from publications like Health and Strength, which recognised the couple's efforts in promoting food reform.
-The book went on to see a 14th edition published in 1931.
+In 1915, Miles published a vegetarian cookbook with 160 recipes, Economy in Wartime; Or, Health Without Meat, later retitled Health Without Meat.
+The book drew on her husband's dietetic principles and presented vegetarian meals as economical during wartime meat shortages.
+Miles addressed women as members of an "Army in the Kitchen" and connected low-meat and meat-free cookery with economy, hygiene, and health.
+The Mileses also took part in food education campaigns and gave cookery demonstrations.
+In the 1920s, the book was adapted for peacetime conditions, including unemployment, and promoted vegetarian dishes as cheaper alternatives to meat-based meals.
+Health Without Meat was praised by Health and Strength for the couple's work in food reform.
+A 14th edition was published in 1931.

-Miles regularly wrote for newspapers, including the Daily Mirror and Daily Express.
+Miles wrote for newspapers including the Daily Mirror and Daily Express.

-Activism
+Social reform

-Miles was an activist for animal rights and the Humanitarian League met at her restaurant.
-She was also a feminist, and engaged in philanthropic work with her husband, distributing free food and clothing to the poor near Cleopatra's Needle with support from Queen Alexandra.
-Alongside her husband, she promoted the ideals of the food reform movement, which challenged the wastefulness and health risks of the rich, meat-heavy diets typical of the Edwardian upper and middle classes and their Western counterparts.
-Miles advocated for a balanced vegetarian diet through recipes that paired simple meals—such as lentil salad and scrambled eggs on toast—with commercial protein supplements like Emprote.
+Miles supported animal rights, vegetarianism, and feminism.
+The Humanitarian League held meetings at the Eustace Miles Restaurant.
+With her husband, she distributed free food and clothing to poor people near Cleopatra's Needle, with support from Queen Alexandra.
+She also promoted food reform through recipes that combined simple vegetarian dishes, such as lentil salad and scrambled eggs on toast, with commercial protein supplements including Emprote.